Search

 Mary Kashangaki

-Assistant Manager, Digital Innovation
+Assistant Manager, Early-Stage Finance

 The world has come a long way since the invention of computers in the 20th century.
 Digital triage tools are assisting community health workers in reducing maternal mortality in rural Africa.
 Bitcoin is now legal tender in the Central African Republic.
 The hashtag #BringBackOurGirls brought global awareness to the plight of 276 schoolgirls abducted in Northern Nigeria and was even retweeted by the former first lady of the United States of America.
 And, at the click of a button, lunch is at your doorstep!
 The fourth industrial revolution, a phrase coined by Klaus Schwab, the founder and CEO of the World Economic Forum, signals just how massive the potential magnitude of the technological changes happening around us is.